er77/HSP_SQL_QUERIES/README.md

 # HSP_SQL_QUERIES
-Oracle Hyperion SQL examples for getting data from metadata repositories
+Oracle Hyperion Planning examples with using  SQL

+ Some tips about howto get  data from metadata repositories